 How About a Gap Year?

-I’ve seen it time and time again – motivated high school students who have always planned to attend college, but reach senior year feeling like they are just not ready – yet.
-In some cases, they just aren’t quite prepared to leave the “nest” and be on their own.
-In other cases, they are simply burned out and feel they need some time to disconnect from being a student.
+I’ve seen it time and time again – motivated high school students who have always planned to attend college, but reach senior year feeling they are not ready – yet.
+In some cases, they aren’t quite prepared to leave the “nest” and be on their own.
+In other cases, they are simply burned out and need time to disconnect from being a student.

 And it’s no wonder – senior year has become increasingly stressful, as students load up on AP classes, study for SATs and fret over college essays.
 It’s easy to see why a reasonable teen might want to take a break before diving into the demands of college.